+The misplaced support from their loved ones persuaded the newly bereaved parents to access support outside of their immediate contacts and their communities.
+Participants needed the literal and figurative space to process their loss in a compassionate manner.
+They required people who could meet them where they were on their grief journey without the burden of carrying cultural expectations that they were expected follow.
 The excerpts shared in this chapter are a representative sample of the quotes from the data and offer a central reason why parents access bereavement support programmes and befriending services.
-The misplaced support from their loved ones persuaded the newly bereaved parents to access support outside of their immediate contacts and their communities which corresponds to previously mentioned Erlandsson et al.'s 2011 study on how parental grief evolves over time.
-Participants needed the literal and figurative space to process their loss in a compassionate manner which is similar to the findings of Cote-Arsenault and Mason-Freije's 2004 ethnographic study.
-They required people who could meet them where they were on their grief journey without the burden of carrying cultural expectations that they were expected follow.
 Although some parents may not have attended many meetings, it is evident that accessing bereavement peer support and befriending programmes allowed newly bereaved parents vocalise their grief in the company of other parents who spoke the same language of grief.

-5.1.4.2 Barriers to Accessing Support
+5.1.4.2 Barriers to accessing support

 Whilst individual responses varied in terms of why participants stopped attending their peer support group, there were prominent themes that developed during the analysis.
 Four participants shared that they no longer sought bereavement support through the peer support groups they attended earlier in their grief journeys.
-For example, Nicole, Leicestershire, Organisation A, Maternity Voices Partnership suggested:
+For example, Nicole, Leicestershire, SANDS, Maternity Voices Partnership suggested:

-"I felt like I'd got the answers that I needed for that one that, you know, for that time and then, erm, I kept in contact with another couple, erm, and then that was it."
+"I felt like I'd got the answers that I needed for that one that, you know, for that time and then, erm, I kept in contact with another couple, erm, and then that was it."-